Smoke Detectors and Fire Safety

 What's the Most Dangerous Room for Fires?

-And these things may sound obvious to you, but not to a child so make sure they don't leave or use hot things like toasters near curtains, don't leave tea towels or wooden spoons on hot hobs, don't lean over hot pans to get something and check above all that things like ovens haven't been left on.
+These things may sound obvious to you but they won’t to a child, so make sure they don’t leave or use hot things like toasters near curtains, tea towels or wooden spoons aren’t left on hot hobs, and they never lean over hot pans to get something.
+And always make sure that things like ovens haven’t been left on.

 Key points: